tock/tock/doc/courses/rustconf/application.md

 ## 1. Presentation: Process overview, relocation model and system call API (10 min)

+In this section, we're going to learn about processes (a.k.a applications) in Tock, and build our own applications in Rust.

 ## 2. Check your understanding (5 min)

 1. How does a process perform a blocking operation?
 Can you draw the flow of